rtibi/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 -   Determine which table will be paired with your table before Step 3 begins

--   For the first round, assign one table as the Microsoft team and the other table as the customer
+-   For the first round, assign one table as the presenting team and the other table as the customer

--   Have the Microsoft team present their solution to the customer team
+-   Have the presenting team present their solution to the customer team

-    -   Have the customer team provide one objection for the Microsoft team to respond to
+    -   Have the customer team provide one objection for the presenting team to respond to

-    -   The presentation and objections should be no longer than 10 minutes

--   Have participants on the customer team give feedback to the Microsoft team

-    -   The feedback should be no longer than 5 minutes
+    -   The presentation, objections, and feedback should take no longer than 15 minutes

     -   If needed, the trainer may also provide feedback

 ## Wrap-up

--   Have the table participants reconvene with the larger session group to hear a SME share the following preferred solution.
+-   Have the table participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution

 ##  Preferred target audience